Rwkeith/KACE-Project/README.md

 In Visual Studio KACE project properties update *Debugging->Command Arguments* to `c:\emu\BEDaisy.sys load_only_emu_mods use_buddy`

+### Emulating BattleEye

+Run the Regedit file `BEDaisy.reg` (project root) which provides the driver configuration settings for scm to load BEDaisy.

 ## Development and Debugging

 When running in VS Debugger, in Exception Settings disable `0xc000005 Access Violation` else the debugger will break on access violations to variables that are tracked.